script-fu/artbox/content/hub/docs/folder/Installation.md

 COMPILE_ONLY="false"    # Set to "true" to compile without a full build

-BUILD_BABL="true"       # Set to "false" to skip building BABL BUILD_GEGL="true"       # Set to "false" to skip building GEGL BUILD_FORK="artbox"     # Set to "gimp"  to build GIMP instead
+BUILD_BABL="true"       # Set to "false" to skip building BABL BUILD_GTK3="true"       # Set to "false" to skip building GTK3 BUILD_GEGL="true"       # Set to "false" to skip building GEGL BUILD_FORK="artbox"     # Set to "gimp"  to build GIMP instead